 Instead, organizations should view workplace learning as an ongoing process that contributes to continuous employee development rather than a “one-and-done” effort.
 Continuous education programs invest in the long-term success of employee education and the retention of skills and knowledge by providing relevant, ongoing learning opportunities.

-Some of the tangible benefits of continuous learning initiatives include:
+Some tangible benefits of continuous learning in the workplace include:

 - Internal leadership pipeline development.
 Future-proof your business by having promising talent skilled and ready to take on increased responsibilities in advanced leadership positions.

 - Improved employee engagement.
 Your workers never stagnate or feel stuck in dead-end jobs if they are constantly learning, growing and advancing.
 A continuous cycle of skills development followed by recognition of successful learning boosts morale and helps your employees feel good about their work.

 - Turnover reduction.
 94 percent of employees say they would stay at their current job if the company offered better learning opportunities.
 Incorporating education into daily life at your organization motivates workers to stay productive and saves time and money that’s otherwise compromised by high turnover rates.

 Read more: Growing existing skills is integral to the current and future success of your workforce.
 Not sure where to start?
 Pick up actionable tactics in this article on how to upskill your employees.

 As with any business strategy, it’s vital to keep a close eye on the health and effectiveness of your workplace learning initiatives after they are implemented.
 If you’re going to take the time and resources to make workplace learning central to your people strategy, you need to make sure those efforts are actually paying off.